You can see her on the Tour Path!

-Like most of our rescues, Lyca has a heartbreaking and dramatic past.
-The story of her rescue began when a wolf-dog escaped from horrible conditions and was loose in a California neighborhood, struggling to survive.
-Everyone thought the poor canine was a true wolf at first, and she soon caught the attention of two celebrities who had no idea how complicated things would get.
-Grammy-nominated singer/songwriter/producer Meredith Brooks commented, “I was inducted into the world of breeders, hoarders, exploitation of illegal exotic animals, neglect and abuse of the innocent when I looked out my window and saw a wolf on my little street nestled in the canyon.”
+Like most of our rescues, Lyca has a heartbreaking and traumatic past.
+The story of her rescue began when a wolfdog escaped from horrible conditions and was running loose in a California neighborhood, struggling to survive.
+Everyone thought the poor canine was a pure wolf at first, and she soon caught the attention of two celebrities living in the neighborhood.
+Grammy-nominated singer/songwriter/producer Meredith Brooks commented, “I was inducted into the world of breeders, hoarders, exploitation of illegal exotic animals, neglect, and abuse of the innocent when I looked out my window and saw a wolf on my little street nestled in the canyon.”
 Ms. Brooks’ celebrity neighbor and fellow animal champion also stepped in to help.
-Reality star/model and founder of Angels for Animal Rescue, Joanna Krupa, worked hard to gain the wolf-dog’s trust and soon she would come pretty close to Ms. Krupa as she sat on the ground.
+Reality star/model and founder of Angels for Animal Rescue, Joanna Krupa, worked hard to gain the wolfdog’s trust and soon she was comfortable approaching Ms. Krupa as she sat on the ground.
 Her efforts brought more attention to the situation and also demonstrated to people that the “wolf” was not dangerous.
-Thankfully, she was captured and has started a new life at another sanctuary.
+Thankfully, she was eventually captured and has started a new life at another sanctuary.

-Upon capturing the wolf-dog, it became clear she had broken free from a terrible place where dozens of animals were still suffering.
-Over 60 domestic dogs, wolf-dogs, exotic cats, and birds were trapped in a home in the same neighborhood as Ms. Brooks and Ms. Krupa.
+Upon capturing the wolfdog, it became clear she had broken free from a terrible place where dozens of animals were still suffering.
+Over 60 domestic dogs, wolfdogs, exotic cats, and birds were trapped in a home in the same neighborhood as Ms. Brooks and Ms. Krupa.
 They were suffering from an overwhelming number of health issues including giardia, anemia, malnutrition, tumors, infected masses, cancer, worms, ear mites, kennel cough, and broken teeth.
 The conditions were so horrible that the troubled woman keeping these poor animals eventually faced criminal charges.
 Thanks to Ms. Brooks’ and Ms. Krupa’s tireless involvement, most of the animals received much-needed medical treatment and were adopted or taken to sanctuaries.
 Because they were all considered evidence in the case against their former owner, the whole process was much more complicated.
-The wolf-dogs were perhaps the most difficult to place, since wolf-dogs are a mix that most animal agencies consider dangerous and unadoptable.
-Finally, four of them were taken to Los Angeles Animal Shelter (LAAS), including Kabbalah, Mitzi, Shomo and one pregnant female named Nushmua.
+The wolfdogs were perhaps the most difficult to place since most animal agencies consider them to be dangerous and unadoptable.
+Eventually four of them were taken to Los Angeles Animal Shelter (LAAS), including Kabbalah, Mitzi, Shomo, and one pregnant female named Nushmua.

 While at the shelter, their circumstances, unfortunately, grew worse.
-Nushmua gave birth to her pups, but she was so traumatized that she resorted to the unthinkable.
-Her pups were removed when it was discovered that she had killed one and seriously injured another.
+Nushmua gave birth to her pups, but she was so traumatized that she resorted to the unthinkable, and her pups were removed when it was discovered that she had killed one and seriously injured another.
 The surviving pups went to another shelter where they recovered from their rough beginning and received great care.

 Unfortunately, the remaining adults were isolated in cement-bottom cages at LAAS for over 6 months without exercise or human contact.
-They were depressed, scared and their muscles began to atrophy from lack of movement.
+They were depressed, scared, and their muscles began to atrophy from lack of movement.
 They also developed skin issues from sitting in their own urine.
-Kaballah began slipping away because of conditions at LAAS.
+Kabbalah, Lyca’s father, began slipping away because of conditions at LAAS.
 Still involved and hoping to see a happy ending for these animals, Ms. Brooks contacted Wild Spirit and we began the process of helping with the rescue.
-Leyton went to California to plead with LAAS to release the wolf-dogs to a vet for immediate medical care before we offered them their permanent home.
-Thankfully, they were finally taken to the fantastic organization Veterinary Angels Medical Center and began receiving life-saving treatments.
+Staff eventually went to California to plead with LAAS to release the wolfdogs to a vet for immediate medical care before we offered them their permanent home.
+Thankfully, they were finally taken to the fantastic organization, Veterinary Angels Medical Center, and began receiving life-saving treatments.

-Wild Spirit’s Director, Leyton J. Cougar, also went to the place where Nushmua’s puppies had been taken to offer them a home with us.
+Staff also went to the place where Nushmua’s puppies had been taken to offer them a home with us.
 It was a heartbreaking decision for the woman who was caring for them, since she had become extremely attached.
-She finally agreed it was best for two of them, Leia and Quinn, to come to WSWS where we understood the unique complications of wolf-dogs.
-The two others, Lyca and another male pup, remained with their foster mom.
-The long trip home went well, and all the rescues arrived safely.
-It’s possible that moment was the first time the adults had felt soil beneath their feet, and understandably, it took them a while to fully grasp how transformed their lives were.
+She finally agreed it was best for two of them, Leia and Quinn, to come to Wild Spirit, and eventually, another female, Lyca, would come to join us as well.
+The long trip home went well and all the rescues arrived safely.
+It’s possible that the moment they arrived at the sanctuary was the first time the adults had felt soil beneath their feet, and understandably, it took them a while to fully grasp how transformed their lives were.
 They were nervous and confused but seemed relieved to be free from the shelter and their previous abuse.